Fission310/site-v1/_pages/team.md

 As a child, my eagerness to learn was only surpassed by my awkwardness around others.
 I found it troublesome connecting with others for few of my peers had the same background as I did.
 I was an immigrant coming from Bangladesh and my parents had, from an early age on, stressed the importance of a well-rounded education.
 I found my niche at Stuyvesant High School and specifically in Team Fission.
 It was an environment that nurtured my passion for the maths and sciences, but more importantly, it allowed me to shed my former shyness.
 Joining the robotics team taught me the importance of people skills and synergy.
 Working closely with the team and hearing their ideas encouraged me to speak up more and share my own opinion.
 As a senior, my time with the team -- the long meetings, the late dinners, the competitions, the cheering -- has immensely shaped my character, and what I’ve learned about teamwork and working amongst others is something I will carry with me for the rest of my life.

+##### Emily Tan
+Freshman, Engineering

+My name is Qiao Ying (Emily) and this is my first year in robotics.
+I joined because I thought I would enjoy engineering and it would be a chance to learn a bit of software.
+I thought robotics would give lots of opportunities for me to interact with different people.
+I am also interested in drawing and sketching, which is also why I wanted to mainly do engineering.

+##### Aaron Hsu
+Freshman, Software Engineering

+The first time that I saw a machine deconstructed was when my dad took apart a broken alarm clock when I was 10.
+Each individual part that made up the clock intrigued me.
+The composition of seemingly simple pieces worked together to create a functioning machine with a specific purpose.
+During middle school, I experimented with code and developed a liking towards it.
+Similar to the alarm clock, the composition of each line of code worked together to form a program.
+I joined robotics because I want to develop and apply my ability to code to a project that I can work on with others.

+##### Tasnuba Sukanna
+Senior, Marketing

+As a child, I loved reading mystery/spy fiction books, where characters got out of sticky situations using their wits and abilities.
+I was always in awe of the characters who would resourcefully build a contraption or use their knowledge of mechanisms to figure things out.
+I fueled this interest by watching YouTube videos and reading instructions on WikiHow to make my own motion detectors and homemade mousetrap cars.
+If not begging my mom to take to me to RadioShack, I would always take old pens and electronic toys apart, salvaging the parts and hoarding them for years, just in case I needed them for a project.
+When I entered high school, robotics was the only club I had my eyes for.
+Our victory banners covering the walls of our school gave me a sense of pride and excitement to join and contribute.
+Joining this team was critical for my development because I suddenly realized there was so much I didn't know.
+Especially because the majority of my teammates were in FLL teams and already familiar with robotics, I felt super isolated from my team.
+However, this gave me the opportunity to figure out what exactly I was missing and work on it.
+As a freshman, I was intimidated by the upperclassmen but soon gained confidence talk to them about their experiences in engineering.
+This helped me to take initiative outside of school and robotics, and pave my passion for engineering.

+##### Henry lin
+Freshman, Engineering

+From a very young age, my parents always expected very much of me.
+They would always compare me to others and tell me how I'm lacking behind.
+To please them, I tried to make it to stuy, and I ended up doing just that.
+The first day here, I could already tell it's going to be very hard, with the amount of stairs we have to climb and quizzes and test every week.
+I joined robotics as a way to relieve my stress and have some fun making new friends.
+My personal hobbies and interests are sleeping, eating, playing, and watching anime.
+By joining robotics, I hope to find someone with the same interest as me.

+##### Kelly Hu
+Freshman, Software Engineering

+Growing up, I loved to create things.
+I have always been more interested in the tangible and things that take up space.
+That is why I picked up drawing.
+It was a way for me to make things that are also visually appealing.
+However, I soon learned that it would not be of much use to me in the future to just draw.
+Though I have no hate to those with art degrees and careers involving the arts, I feel that it would never benefit me in any way other than to be to brag about how well I draw; which isn’t that well at all.
+So when I learned that Stuyvesant had a robotics team, I knew that it would be the perfect club for me.
+Robotics can give me a chance to learn how to make machines and program them to do tasks that we can do.
+Furthermore, programming had always caught my interest in this growing age of technology.
+The only problem was that I didn’t know how to start learning, so when I was given an opportunity to learn it, I took it.
+That is why I joined robotics.

+##### Naomi Naranjo
+Freshman, Engineering

+My name is Naomi, and this is my first year in robotics.
+Since I was a child I always loved the idea of being on a team and getting to work with others to create something new.
+So when I learned that Stuyvesant had a robotics team, I quickly signed up.
+So far it has been a great experience being on 310 and learning from the mentors on my time.
+I look forward to spending time in robotics, and with my new team.
+Some other things that I enjoy in my free time are reading and songwriting.

+##### Marko Zimic
+Freshman, Engineering

+I joined robotics because I have done robotics with FIRST for a long time and I really liked it, so I wanted to maintain the action by joining Stuy’s team.
+Currently, I am but a newbie on the team and am still learning the ropes.

 ---

 #### Coaches and Mentors